jonsedar/pymc3_vs_pystan/README.md

         $> cd pymc3_vs_pystan

+**NOTES:**

++ This project uses Python 3.5, and was developed on a Macbook Pro OSX 10.10.5 using the Anaconda distro with a new virtualenv on 19 April 2016
++ The project requires PyMC3 (with an associated Theano install) and PyStan (with an associated Stan install) so is quite heavy.
++ Specific versions of key packages for clarity: `pymc3-3.0`, `theano-0.8.1`, `pystan-2.9.0.0`

 ## Setup a virtual environment for Python libraries

-**NOTE:** using Python 3.5

-Using Anaconda distro,

-1. create a new virtual env, installing packages from env YAML file:
+1. Using create a new virtualenv, installing packages from env YAML file:

         $> conda env create --file conda_env_pymc3_vs_pystan.yml